-A quick review for this remarkable YA-goes-Victorian-gothic novel from last year, recommended to me by @rae102011 and @shoppingoldfish.
+A quick review for this remarkable YA-goes-Victorian-gothic novel from last year, recommended to me by family and friends.

 Can lies, disinformation and fakery ever serve a higher purpose?
 What if you felt so passionately about an as-yet indeterminate truth that you were willing to fabricate evidence in its favour?
 To what extent to we make our own reality?